Saturday, November 15, 2025

 By implication:

-“Just as He who called you is cursed, damned, and doomed,
+“Just as He who called you is cursed, damned, and doomed, so be cursed, damned, and doomed in all you do.”

-You get the point - we see immediately how absurd, unthinkable, and theologically impossible this inversion becomes.
+You get the point, we see immediately how absurd, unthinkable, and theologically impossible this inversion becomes.
 And that is precisely the point:

 Your life must never imply what God Himself cannot be.